igneus/calendarium-romanum/README.md

 a `Calendar` for liturgical year 1999-2000 by calling `Calendar.new(1999)`.

+We have already seen `Calendar.for_day()`, which takes care for finding the liturgical year a particular date belongs to and creating a `Calendar` for this year.
-If you want to query a calendar without caring about liturgical years, possibly picking days across multiple years, the tool you are looking for is `PerpetualCalendar`.
+But maybe you want to query a calendar without caring about liturgical years altogether, possibly picking days across multiple years.
+The best tool for such use cases is `PerpetualCalendar`.

 ```ruby
 CR = CalendariumRomanum